How to write an Issue Paper

 You have to know the issue you are writing about.
 This guide is shorter than our complete guide to writing good essays that we did in a rather comprehensive manner.
 Check it out for deeper details.

-Before reading the steps, know the topic you are exploring.
-This issue arises from the topic so you must have familiarity with the issue to avoid a scenario in which you will only discuss the hypothetical bit.
+This issue arises from the topic, so you must have familiarity with the issue to avoid a scenario in which you will only discuss the hypothetical bit.

 Choose a title that is interesting as long as it has strong points of argument.
 An interesting title to you should have strong points of argument that provide you with a proper platform to write your issue paper.

-When you choose a topic that is your favorite the emotional bit in you might make you reason illogically.
+When you choose a topic that is your favorite, the emotional bit in you might make you reason illogically.

 This includes your thesis and short notes or preparations for your arguments.
 This is what provides the plan of the paper you are to write.
 The outline is planned in the manner discussed in step 3 below.

 Choose a topic that has not been explored and brainstorm on what approach the topic can take.
-Set up your ideas?
+Set up your ideas.

 You can still refer to your tutor concerning the essay and how its theoretical framework should appear.